 Mount Gahinga Safari Lodge is situated in the foothills of the Virunga volcanoes on the border of Uganda, Rwanda, and the DRC, near Mgahinga Gorilla National Park.

-Mount Gahinga Safari Lodge has six circular thatched cottages known as bandas situated throughout the grounds.
-There are three double rooms and three twins.
-An en suite bathroom features a flushing toilet, double vanity, and a shower with plenty of cold and solar-heated hot water.
-The bandas have recently been refurbished and even include a cozy fireplace.
+The lodge’s circular thatched cottages known as bandas are situated throughout the grounds.
+There are three double rooms and three twins each named after one of the Virunga volcanoes.
+Plus, a new deluxe banda was added in 2018 with another on the way.
+Each banda includes a cozy fireplace and an en suite bathroom features a flushing toilet, double vanity, and a luxury shower with plenty of cold and solar-heated hot water.
 Each cottage features its own veranda that looks out across the valley toward volcanoes in the distance.